robamu-org/tmtccmd/docs/index.rst

 PyQt5 installation.
 This package also has dedicated support to send and receive ECSS PUS packets or other generic CCSDS packets.

-This client currently supports the following communication interfaces:

-1. TCP/IP with UDP and TCP
-2. Serial Communication using fixed frames or a simple ASCII based transport layer
-3. QEMU, using a virtual serial interface

-The TMTC commander also includes some telemetry handling components and telecommand packaging helpers.
-Some of those components are tailored towards usage with the `Flight Software Framework (FSFW) <https://egit.irs.uni-stuttgart.de/fsfw/fsfw/>`_.

 Other pages (online)

 - `project page on GitHub`_